-PLEASE NOTE: Beginning in 2014, S Corporations must be disclosed in the same manner as any other Ownership in Privately-Held Business, as outlined starting on page 19.
-This still applies to PTRs filed in 2016 and to annual and termination FD Statements that report assets held in 2016 (which for annual filers will be due on May 15, 2017).
+PLEASE NOTE: Since 2014, the Committee has determined that S Corporations must be disclosed in the same manner as any other Ownership in Privately-Held Business, as outlined starting on page 22.
+This still applies to PTRs filed in 2017 and to annual and termination FD Statements that report assets held in 2017 (which for annual filers will be due on May 15, 2018).